Below you will find a free printable weight loss tracker template to track your weight and body measurements.

 Weigh yourself first thing in the morning before you eat or drink anything.
 Use the bathroom before you weigh yourself.
 Either don’t wear anything or wear just underwear.

 How often should you take measurements or weigh yourself?

-Never weigh yourself daily.
-Weigh-in once a week.
+- Never weigh yourself daily.
+Weigh-in once a week only.
 Weight fluctuates daily so weighing in every day will not give you an accurate picture and can be demotivating.

 Take measurements once every two weeks or even two months if you can wait that long.
 It takes a while to lose fat and you won’t see a difference right away.

 Keep track of your weight and measurements in your journal.
 You can use our free weight loss tracker printable to record your weight and measurements.

 When you see a sudden weight loss or gain, take notes in your journal to understand the pattern.
 For example, after recording my weight and keeping a period tracker, I realized that one week before my period I gain 2 pounds.

 The lines on the body measurement tracker can be moved so you can decide what parts of your body you want to measure.
 These are the parts most commonly measured.
 You might want to make a note of where you measured in your weight loss journal so you measure the same place each time.